-a.
+- a.
 Special exceptions granted under this section are intended to allow for a specific business use.
 To apply for a home occupation special exception, a completed application form must be submitted to the Building Department.
-The applicant is required to provide:
+The applicant is required to provide: - i.

-- i.
 A brief narrative describing the nature of the home occupation and providing details of the business and its scope of operation. - ii.
 A sketch and/or drawing of the floor plan of the residence, clearly showing the dimensions of the living area and the area to be used for the business, including any proposed storage areas, and a plot plan of the property showing provisions for off-street parking and proposed outside storage area.
 (Rev. 3/19) - iii.
 A copy of the deed must be submitted as part of the application to the Board when applying for the Special exception. - iv.
 An accurate list of abutters and mailing addresses on labels. - b.
-Before special exception is granted, mandatory building inspections shall be made by the Code Enforcement Officer if the public is to be served at the proposed location or if hazardous materials are to be stored there.
-In addition, a formal site plan review by the Planning Board may be required if deemed necessary by the Zoning Board of Adjustment and/or Code Enforcement Officer. - c.
-Upon the granting of the special exception, an application for a home occupation permit shall be made to the Building Department on a form provided by the Building Department.
+Before a public hearing is held for a special exception under this section, a building inspection shall be conducted by the Code Enforcement Officer of the portions of the property to be utilized for the home occupation.
+At or within five days of the inspection, the Code Enforcement Officer will make the applicant aware of any life safety/building code improvements necessary to operate the home occupation.
+In addition, a formal site plan review by the Planning Board may be required if deemed necessary by the Zoning Board of Adjustment and/or Code Enforcement Officer. (rev. 3/24) - c.
+Upon the granting of the special exception, the applicant shall be required to address any conditions of the special exception and other necessary improvements required by the Code Enforcement Officer.
+Prior to the start of operation, the applicant shall schedule a final inspection with the Town.
+If the proposed use meets all requirements of the special exception and those required under life safety/building codes, the Code Enforcement Officer shall issue a Certificate of Occupancy for the home occupation.
+Only home occupations with a valid Certificate of Occupancy may operate in Stratham. (rev. 3/24) - d.
 All home occupation permits shall be issued for a period of three (3) years and may be renewed provided there is no violation of the provisions of Section 5.12.
-Requests for renewals shall be submitted to the Building Department accompanied by the renewal fee as approved by the Select Board. - d.
+Requests for renewals shall be submitted to the Building Department within three years of the date of the original Certificate of Occupancy accompanied by the renewal fee as approved by the Select Board.
+The Code Enforcement Officer shall conduct an inspection of the home occupation prior to the approval of a renewal to ensure the use is operating in conformance with its Town approvals.
+The Town will mail one notice alerting the applicant of the need to renew the permit.
+The applicant shall be provided a 90-day grace period to file a renewal application.
+If no renewal application is filed within this period, the Certificate of Occupancy shall expire, and the home occupation must cease operation. (rev. 3/24)

+e.
 Periodic inspections of the home occupation premises may be required subsequent to the issuance of a home occupation permit in order to confirm compliance with the conditions of the original special exception granted.
 If, in the opinion of the Code Enforcement Officer and/or the Zoning Board of Adjustment, the conditions of the special exception have been violated, the Code Enforcement Officer may revoke the home occupation permit that was issued.
 Permit holders may make application to the Zoning Board of Adjustment for a new home occupation permit based on changed circumstances of the home occupation.